The Complete Guide To Different Types of Shampoos

 Follow withRich conditioner or hair mask

-Pro tip: If your hair is both dry and colour-treated, look for a sulfate-free moisturising shampoo; sulfates can strip colour faster.
+Pro tip: If your hair is both dry and color-treated, look for a sulfate-free moisturising shampoo; sulfates can strip color faster.

 Volumising Shampoo (Best Shampoo for Fine or Greasy Hair)